Deborah Washington Brown: Computer science career

 methods for identifying prompt-specific caller responses, multiple methods to identify errors in recognition of user account numbers due to ASR issues using confusion matrices of possible answers, a Natural Language Call Router, and a system to bridge text chat interaction with a voice-enabled interactive voice response system.

 Personal life

 In addition to her technological achievements, Brown was also an accomplished classical pianist.
 Throughout her career in computer science, Brown continued to study and teach piano, playing at Carnegie Hall and excelling in competitions.
+When asked by her daughter about what she would do if she knew she couldn't fail, Brown stated how she would "tour the world playing Rachmaninoff."

 Brown married Ruel “Rula” Brown on May 26, 1979.
 They have two daughters.